chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-10-25-select-an-element-which-doesnt-descend-from-another-in-css/index.md

 Note that if you’re in control of the markup, this is pretty unlikely to be all that useful, but if you’re imposed a library that just hands out `<div>`s like candy on Halloween, then it might be useful!
 In my case, we were looking for interactive elements in automated browser tests that were not inside a disabled component, but those could wildly vary in terms of markup.
 So `button:not([aria-disabled=true] *)` resolved it.

+{{ set imageUrl = "./is-this-scope.jpg" |> toRoot }}
-{% image "./is-this-scope.jpg" | toRoot, "A variation of the meme where an anime character looks at a butterfly and says 'Is this a pigeon?'.
-This one is captioned 'Is this at-scope?' with the text ':not()' superimposed on the butterfly.", null, { ratio: 1200/630 } %}
+{{ image imageUrl, "A variation of the meme where an anime character looks at a butterfly and says 'Is this a pigeon?'.
+This one is captioned 'Is this at-scope?' with the text ':not()' superimposed on the butterfly.", null, { ratio: 1200/630 } }}

 It kind of looks like "doughnut/donut scoping" when I think about it.
 If we wanted to do something like this in a card component but not for links inside of the card content, we might do: